 - setting a statutory three-year deadline for a full review of the Act.

-Bills have been introduced with a package of
+Bills were accompanied by a package of

 Aboriginal Relics Amendment Bill 2017

 Aboriginal Relics (Consequential Amendments) Bill 2017